Legalica Security Infrastructure & Compliance

 10. INFRASTRUCTURE CHANGES AND SERVICE CONTINUITY

 Google Cloud may deprecate, modify, or update infrastructure features.
 Legalica is responsible for updating application code to adapt to Google Cloud API changes and ensure continuous service.
-Legalica will provide at least 14 days' notice to users of any planned system maintenance.
+Legalica will provide at least 72 hours' advance notice of planned (scheduled) maintenance, as set out in Section 11.5 of the Terms of Service.

 11. USER PROTECTIONS AND BEST PRACTICES